PJ Harvey: The Hope Six Demolition Project, and I Inside the Old Year Dying: 2015–present

 From 2020 up to 2022, UMC/Island Records and Beggars Group launched the reissue campaign of her studio work, accompanied by separate demo records to each album.
 In the culmination of the reissue project, the compilation of 59 songs, previously unavailable physically or digitally, titled B-Sides, Demos and Rarities was released on 4 November 2022.

 In June 2022, Harvey stated that her next studio album is scheduled to be released in summer 2023.
 In January 2023, Rolling Stone ranked Harvey at number 145 on its list of the 200 Greatest Singers of All Time.

 In April 2023, it was announced on Harvey's official website that her tenth studio album I Inside the Old Year Dying would be released on 7 July 2023 on Partisan Records.
 It also marked the first time (since the release of Dry on Too Pure in 1992), Harvey releasing her album on the independent label, after 30 years being signed on Island Records, part of Universal Music Group.
 The first single "A Child's Question, August" premiered on 26 April 2023.
-Harvey toured Europe in support of the new album with 26 dates in September–October 2023 and is scheduled to perform on the 17 music festivals in Europe in summer 2024.
-US Tour is planned for autumn 2024.
+Harvey toured worldwide to support the new album from September 2023 to March 2025.
 The album has been met with widespread critical acclaim, debuted at number 5 at UK Albums Chart and has been nominated as the Best Alternative Music Album at the 66th Annual Grammy Awards.

+In the end of December 2025, Harvey confirmed via social media, that she is writing songs for her 11th studio album and poems for her next book.
+She also shared a playlist of songs with deep roots in folk, jazz, post-punk, ambient and art music.

+On 24th June 2026, PJ Harvey released a new song 'Voyager' with Partisan Records, inspired by the NASA missions.
+The song was developed after Professor Brian Cox invited Harvey to contribute a song for his Emergence world tour.
+The song was recorded at Miraval Studios in Provence, France.